facelessuser/coloraide/docs/src/markdown/interpolation.md

 Inspired by some efforts seen on the [web](catmull-observe) and in the great JavaScript library [Culori](https://culorjs.org), ColorAide implements a number of spline based interpolation methods.

+Because splines require taking into account more than two colors at a time, all spline based interpolation methods are built off of the [Continuous interpolation](#continuous-interpolation) approach of handling undefined values.

 ### B-Spline